 While approaching the village during the ride, one can spot the Huthridurga hilltop with the white temple, standing alone & tall.
 The Uttari Betta is one of the best sunrise day hikes from Bangalore.
 To add on, it is one of the Navadurga, 9 hill forts of Bangalore.

-Read on to know more on all the essentials to ensure you successfully undertake and complete this trek.
+Read on to learn more about all the essentials to ensure you successfully undertake and complete this trek.

 Uttari Betta/ Huthridurga Hiking Guide